Sunbeam Products

-Sunbeam Products is an American brand that has produced electric home appliances since 1910.
+Sunbeam Products is an American company founded in 1897 that has produced electric home appliances under the Sunbeam name since 1910.
 Its products have included the Mixmaster mixer, the Sunbeam CG waffle iron, Coffeemaster (1938–1964) and the fully automatic T20 toaster.

-The company has endured a long history of struggles, including, in 2001, when it filed for bankruptcy and was also found to have committed massive accounting fraud, for which it was subject to SEC investigation.
-In 2002, Sunbeam emerged from bankruptcy as American Household, Inc.(AHI).
-Sunbeam was owned by Jarden Consumer Solutions after Jarden's acquisition in 2004, which was itself later purchased by Newell Rubbermaid (now Newell Brands).
+The company has endured a long history of struggles, including in 2001, when it filed for bankruptcy and was also found to have committed massive accounting fraud, for which it was subject to SEC investigation.
+In 2002, Sunbeam emerged from bankruptcy as American Household, Inc. (AHI).
+Sunbeam was owned by Jarden Consumer Solutions after Jarden's acquisition in 2004, which was itself later purchased by Newell Rubbermaid (now Newell Brands) in 2015.

 History

 Early history

 In 1897 John K. Stewart and Thomas J. Clark incorporated their Chicago Flexible Shaft Company, which made horse trimming and sheep shearing machinery.
 In 1910 the company produced its first Sunbeam branded household appliance, the Princess Electric Iron (with an option to buy a fireproof metal storage box).
 The name "Sunbeam" came from a company wide contest to rebrand its growing home appliance business.
 Edwin J. Gallagher (1897–1983), a buyer and traffic manager for the company, won the contest and received a check for $1,000.
 The company did not officially change its corporate name to Sunbeam until 1946.

-In 1928, the company's head designer, Swedish immigrant Ivar Jepson alongside Bernard Alton Graham invented the Mixmaster mixer.
+In 1928, the company's head designer, Swedish immigrant Ivar Jepson, alongside Bernard Alton Graham, invented the Mixmaster mixer.
 Introduced in 1930, it was the first mechanical mixer with two detachable beaters whose blades interlocked.
 Several attachments were available for the Mixmaster, including a juice extractor, drink mixer, meat grinder–food chopper, and slicer–shredder.
 Other accessories include: dough hooks, blender, meat mincer, fine and coarse graters and came with 2 bowl sizes.
 The bowls rotated, sitting atop a free-running turntable and being driven by the 'edge' beater via a plastic cupped washer on the tip of the beater using friction drive against the sharply sloping side of the bowls near the bottoms.
 The mixer simply unclips from the base stand so it could be used as a hand mixer too.
 The Mixmaster became the company's flagship product for the next forty years, but the brand also became known for the designs, mainly by Robert Davol Budlong, of electric toasters, coffee makers, and electric shavers, among other appliances.

 The Mixmaster universe, a cosmological model of the early universe, was named after the Mixmaster product.